A Glossary of Frequently Misused or Misunderstood Physics Terms and Concepts.By Donald E. Simanek, Lock Haven University.

-(4) As a general rule independent variables are plotted on the horizontal axis of a graph, but this is not required if there's a good reason to do it otherwise.
+(4) As a general rule, independent variables are plotted on the horizontal axis of a graph, but this is not required if there's a good reason to do otherwise.

 Some common statistical packages for computers can only deal with situations where one variable is assumed error-free, and all the experimental error is in the other one.
 They cavalierly refer to the error-free variable as the independent variable.
 But in real science, there's always some experimental error in all values, including those we "set" in advance to particular values.

 Oh, yes.
 There's an exception.
 If one variable can take only integer values it can often be assumed error-free.
 One cannot have 2±0.4 billiard balls.
 It is assumed we can accurately count small numbers of discrete objects.